malone00edu/project_3/README.md

 jn689 & tmb240

 INTRO:

-A basic online tic tac toe game which supports multiple games to be run concurrently.
+This is a simple online tic tac toe game that supports multiple game sessions at once.

 IMPLEMENTATION: